- Life Settlements Explained -

 3. Health Insurance Portability and Accountability Act (HIPAA) Congress passed the Health Insurance Portability and Accountability Act in 1996 and then-President Bill Clinton signed it into law.
 HIPAA gave insurance policyholders and beneficiaries the right to transfer ownership and/or beneficial interest to a third party which made the legal standing of life settlements even stronger than before.

-Risks of a Life Settlement
+Life Settlement FAQs

-Get Started With the Life Settlement Transaction Process
+Get Started With the Life Settlement Process

-If you are interested in pursuing the life settlement solution, Harbor Life Settlements can guide you through the entire process and help you maximize the value for your policy.
+If you are interested in pursuing a life settlement, Harbor Life Settlements is one of the best life settlement companies and can guide you through the entire process and help you maximize the value for your policy.
 We’ll start by answering any questions you have about life settlements, then verify your eligibility and provide a free estimate on the cash value of your policy.
-You have the option to back out at any point, but should you choose to continue with the life settlement option — we’ll take care of all the work and help you get the highest amount for your policy.
+You have the option to back out at any point, but should you choose to continue with the life settlement — we’ll take care of all the work and help you get the highest amount for your policy.
+To get started with the life settlement process, contact us today and discover how much your policy is worth or use our life settlement calculator for an instant estimate.